adriss/reactjs-graphql-hello-world/README.md

   https://reactjs-graphql-hello-world.adrissapp.com/ | https://git.adriss.com/reactjs-graphql-hello-world.git
 ```
 ## Deploying
-To deploy your app to Adriss, you typically use the git push command to push the code from your local repository’s master
+To deploy this app to Adriss, you typically use the git push command to push the code from your local repository’s master
 branch to your adriss remote, like so:
 ```sh
 $ git push adriss master